chromium/chromium/docs/updater/design_doc.md

 The qualification app installer is a no-op installer that simply exits with no error, but could be customized in the future to do additional checks.

+The updater also performs other basic health checks during qualification, which are detailed in the platform-specific sections.

 Qualification is skipped (along with any other pre-active states) if there is no active instance of the updater.